G1t-Happens/ClassicFrames/README.md

-# ClassicFrames(Colored) - World of Warcraft AddOn (12.0.1)
+# ClassicFrames (Colored) - World of Warcraft AddOn (12.0.1)
-This Retail AddOn restores the Pre-10.0 UI frames with a focus on PvP, minimalism, and performance.
+This retail AddOn restores the pre-10.0 UI.
-<br>This AddOn is based on and inspired by the original [ClassicFrames](https://legacy.curseforge.com/wow/addons/classic-frames) AddOn by luckfore.
+<br>This AddOn is inspired by the original [ClassicFrames](https://legacy.curseforge.com/wow/addons/classic-frames) AddOn by luckfore.
-<br>The focus of this AddOn was on coloring the name frame backgrounds, minimalism, and performance,
+<br>The focus of this AddOn is on PvP, performance, texture upscaling, and coloring name frame backgrounds.
-<br>which is why it includes only a small portion of the features of the original addon.

 ![Main_Upscaled](https://github.com/user-attachments/assets/b6ad4cea-6547-41eb-a74d-32f15a2dccc5)

 ## Installation: